fastest963/node-skyrpcclient/README.md

 **Note By default, `call` will use the last DNS answer if a subsequent lookup fails.
 To disable this functionality, set client.fallbackOnDNSError to false.**

+### client.preprocess ###

+A function that can be used to filter/alter the results that get resolved as part of `call`.
+This function gets an array of [SRVTarget's](https://github.com/fastest963/node-srvclient) and expects a return of an array of `SRVTarget`'s.

 ### SkyRPCClient.setHostnameHandler(hostname, callback) ###

 overrides any clients created for `hostname` to call `callback` instead of